noey2020/How-to-Use-Any-STM32-Library-Standard-Peripheral-Library-and-CMSIS/README.md

 navigate & program or do regiser programming.

-To hardware engineers, they would understand multiplexer, basic logic gates like AND, OR, EOR, Inverter and the like.
+To hardware engineers, they would understand multiplexer, basic logic gates like AND, OR, XOR, Inverter and the like.
 To enable/disable a circuit mapped to a register, you set or clear a bit in the register entry.
 To set choose a single circuit from multiple inputs you multiplex hence you write a hex number say 0x3 to those bits.
 By the way, explained in other tutorials, peripheral registers are memory-mapped to bit-banded areas